 And what’s been the fate of those 19?

-Not done some of their careers any harm as 7 out of 19 are now Conservative frontbenchers, including four whips:
+Not done their careers any harm as 7 out of 19 are now Conservative frontbenchers, including four whips:

 - Peter Atkinson (Conservative Whip)